Website Annotation

 Best practices

-• Keep comments specific and outcome‑oriented
+• Keep comments specific and outcome-oriented—one issue per annotation

 • Consolidate stakeholder input before handing to the build team